-The Outlook section on page 14 of this report provides an indication of likely developments and expected results.
+The Outlook section on page 62 provides an indication of likely developments and expected results.

 EVENTS AFTER THE REPORTING PERIOD

 There were no material events after the reporting period.

 ENVIRONMENTAL REGULATION

 The Group is subject to environmental regulation of its operations, including exploration and mining activities.
 The Directors are not aware of any significant known breaches of environmental regulations to which the Group is subject.